seeds germinating

 • Live seedlings often arrive damaged, stunted, or not alive.
 This wastes time.

-• Seeds can germinate in the time it takes to receive a shipment.
+• Seeds can germinate in the same time it takes to receive a shipment.

-Germinating your own seeds will save hundreds of dollars in the long run.
+Germinating your own seeds will save a lot of money in the long run.
 Once you learn to germinate, it is a skill you'll have for the rest of your life.
 There's also a great sense of satisfaction in planting a seed and watching it grow.
 Watching your seedling grow into a mature plant and harvesting it.
 It is empowering.

 The autonomy you get from learning to germinate is really the best part though.
 You'll own the entire process from A to Z. From soup to nuts.